Kumejima, Okinawa: Culture

 Uezu House is a traditional Ryukyuan Governor's house dating back hundreds of years.
 The walled grounds contain gardens, a main house, and outlying buildings.
 The house is a quiet and peaceful look back into the history of Okinawa.

 In order to maintain and preserve the historic estate, there is a 300 yen entry fee for adults, payable at the house.
 If an attendant is not available, it is customary to leave the amount in a tray.

 There are five castle sites on Kume Island that can be visited.
 The most prominent is Uegusuku Castle on Mount Uegusuku, which is the highest situated castle in Okinawa Prefecture.
 Gushikawa Castle is also designated a National Treasure.

+Cultural Properties

+There are sixty-three cultural properties in Kumejima Town.